Septic Services in Seguin, TX

 Should I get a septic inspection before buying a home in Seguin?

 Yes, especially for older rural properties in the Seguin area.
 Many older systems were installed decades ago and may not meet current TCEQ standards.
 A full inspection ($275-$450) checks the tank, drain field, baffles, and distribution system.
 Combined pumping-and-inspection packages ($375-$550) give you the clearest picture before closing.
-For homes with aerobic systems, verify the maintenance contract is current and up to date.
+For homes with aerobic systems, verify the maintenance contract is current.

 Ready to find a Seguin-area septic professional?
 Get free quotes from licensed Guadalupe County providers